cloud-ark/kubeplus/README.md

 ## Overview

-In a service-based delivery model, cluster admins are looking to:
+In a service-based delivery of applications, cluster admins are looking to:
-- Enable application consumers to use a self-service model to provision application instances
+- Enable application consumers to use a self-service model to provision application instances.
 - Enable application providers to troubleshoot and monitor deployed instances of the application.
-- Equip providers to track consumption metrics of application instances provisioned by different consumers.
+- Equip application providers to track consumption metrics for application instances provisioned by different consumers.

 KubePlus achieves these goals as follows.
 KubePlus defines a ```provider API``` to create application-specific ```consumer APIs```.
-The ```provider API``` in KubePlus is a CRD (Custom Resource Definition) that enables registering application Helm chart by defining new Kubernetes APIs (CRDs) representing the chart.
-These new CRDs are essentially the ```consumer API``` which the application consumers use to instantiate the registered Helm chart in a self-service manner.
-As part of consumer API creation step, application providers can define application-level policies which KubePlus applies to every instantiation of the registered chart.
+The ```provider API``` is a KubePlus CRD (Custom Resource Definition) that enables registering an application Helm chart in the cluster by defining new Kubernetes API (CRD) representing the chart.
+These new CRD is essentially the ```consumer API``` which the application consumers use to instantiate the registered Helm chart in a self-service manner.
+As part of consumer API creation, application providers can define application-level policies which KubePlus applies to every instance of the registered chart.

 <p align="center">
 <img src="./docs/provider-consumer.png" width="600" height="200" class="center">
 </p>

-KubePlus functions:
+KubePlus offers following functions:
-- Create: Create a Kubernetes-native API/service to represent an application packaged as a Helm chart.
+- Create: Create a Kubernetes-native API to represent an application packaged as a Helm chart.
 - Govern: Tenant level policies for isolation and resource utilization per application instance.
 - Monitor: Tenant level consumption metrics for cpu, memory, storage, network.
 - Troubleshoot: Application-level insights through fine-grained Kubernetes resource relationship graphs.